sal55/langs/MyLangs/readme.md

 ### Some Features of ASM

 Most of the syntax of this x64 assembler is fairly standard.
-Among notable features:
+To summarise:

 * Intel-style instruction formats
-* Case-insensitive
+* Case-insensitive (uses ` prefix for a case-sensitive name or to use a reserved word)
-* Uses :: for labels to export them
+* Uses :: for labels to export them (so no GLOBAL directive needed)
-* Uses a * suffix for identifiers to import them
+* Uses a * suffix for identifiers to import them (so no EXTERN directive needed)
-* Can assemble multiple ASM files into a single EXE or DLL file, so can do the job of linker
+* Can assemble multiple ASM files into a single EXE or DLL file, so can do the job of linker with no .obj intermediates
-* Can also generate a *single* OBJ, usefule for working with other software
+* Can also generate a *single* OBJ, useful for combinining with other software (needs third party linker)
-* Very fast assembly, some 2M lines per second or more
+* Very fast assembler, some 2M lines per second or more
-* Supports standard register names, but they are such a mess and so inconsistently named, that I use my own naming scheme:
+* Supports standard register names, but they are so inconsistently and messily named, that I use my own naming scheme:
 ```
     D0 to D15         64-bit registers
     A0 to A15         32-bit registers
     W0 to W15         16-bit registers
     B0 to B19         8-bit registers (the extra four are for AH BC CH DH)
 ```
-The ordering is also different, so since the official ones are all over the place.
-Here, the ordering is optimised for the Win64 ABI (A, W and B registers are narrower versions):
+The ordering is also different, since the official ones are all over the place.
+Here, the ordering is optimised for the Win64 ABI:
 ```
     D0        D0-D2 are volatile registers (can be trashed by a function call)
     D1